 Have The Courage

 What it takes is courage to stand up for yourself and say.
-“This is me, this is what I want, and this is what I can give back in return.”
+“This is me, this is what I want, and this is what I want you to give back to me in return.”

 When Being Too Nice Becomes Uncomfortable